Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 The tubular blue flowers appear in late summer through early fall, August to October.
 They attract butterflies and hummingbirds.
 They do not attract deer.
 The Great Blue Lobelia is deer resistant, a real plus in areas like mine that suffer from an over-population of deer.

 Great Blue Lobelia plants stay healthier if they are divided every 2 to 3 years.
 Over-crowding causes them to grow poorly and encourages disease.
 It’s easy to divide them.
 New plants develop in the form of leafy rosettes on the sides of the parent plants.
 In the fall, using a garden fork, carefully dig up your clump of plants.
-With a sharp knife, cut the side rosettes from the main plant, making sure that each one has its own root system, and plant them in another part of your garden, 8 to 12 inches apart, or in an entirely new location.
+With a sharp knife, cut the side rosettes from the main plant, making sure that each rosette has its own root system, and plant them in another part of your garden, 8 to 12 inches apart, or in an entirely new location.
 Great Blue Lobelia can also be divided in the spring using the same technique.
+I prefer dividing my plants in the fall so that they have a head start the following spring.

 Growing Great Blue Lobelia from seed is easy.
 You can either direct sow your seeds in the spring after all danger of frost or start them indoors 8 weeks before your last frost.
 Surface sow the seed.
 Do not cover.
 The seeds need light to germinate.
 Germination will occur in 14 to 30 days.
 You can plant your seedlings outdoors after all danger of frost spacing them 8 to 12 inches apart.
-Unlike a most perennials, Great Blue Lobelia will bloom the first year.
+Unlike most perennials, Great Blue Lobelia will bloom the first year.

 Allowing your plants to self-sow is the easiest way to create new plants.
 Instead of deadheading the flowers to make the plants appear neater, allow some to go to seed.
 In the spring, you will rewarded with seedlings.
 After a few years, you will have a whole clump of Great Blue Lobelia adorning your garden.